Ronaldo's perfect partner? Pirlo hoping Dzeko is the answer to Juventus' No.9 problem | Goal.com

 On Wednesday, the Italian Football Federation (FIGC) revealed that the former midfielder had secured his UEFA Pro coaching licence with a score of 107 out of 110 marks in his final exam.

 That may be significant or it may mean nothing at all.
-It's certainly impressive that Pirlo secured the highest grade in his class.
+It's certainly impressive that Pirlo secured the second-highest grade in his class.

 But he was bettered by Thiago Motta, who arrived at Genoa last August with a lot of new ideas – including his much-touted but misleading 2-7-2 formation – and was sacked four months later with the Ligurians bottom of Serie A.